-Frontier uses the firm CO2 Balance to run an independent audit of its greenhouse case emissions on an annual basis.
+Frontier uses the firm CO2Balance to run an independent audit of its greenhouse case emissions on an annual basis.
 The assessment methodology for the Greenhouse Gas Assessment follows the reporting principles and guidelines provided by the Greenhouse Gas Protocol published by the World Business Council for Sustainable Development and the World Resources Institute (WBCSD/WRI Protocol).
 We review our processes on a regular basis to ensure that all appropriate measures are being implemented and efforts are being made to mitigate harm to the environment.

-Frontier also regularly monitors its energy use across the company and we have been monitoring and offsetting our corporate carbon footprint since 2010, achieving eight years as a "CarbonZero" company through our support of the social impact carbon offset projects run by CO2 Balance in Africa.
+Frontier has been monitoring and offsetting their corporate carbon footprint since 2010, achieving nine years as a "CarbonZero" company through their support of the social impact carbon offset projects run by CO2balance in Africa.